Ikea and Its Wonderful Charitable Foundation

 What UNHCR does...

-IKEA foundation teamed up with a UN Refugee Agency called UNHCR which stands for the Office of United Nations High Commissioner for Refugees started back in 1950 by the United Nations.
+IKEA foundation teamed up with a UN Refugee Agency called UNHCR.
+That acronym stands for the Office of United Nations High Commissioner for Refugees.
+It was started back in 1950 by the United Nations.

 Even tents are better than what some refugee families have to call home.